Observing black holes through holographic superconductors: Imaging holographic superconductor

 During the superconducting phase $\epsilon >0.0$, there are some interesting transitions in the image.
 First, the ring radius shrinks little by little for $0 < \epsilon \lesssim 35$.
 This represents the 2nd order phase transition of the superconductor.
 For $35 \lesssim \epsilon$, the ring radius shrinks drastically.

-The change of images around $\epsilon \sim 35$ can be understood by considering the effective potential $V_{\rm{eff}}$.
+The change of images around $\epsilon \sim 35$ can be understood by considering the effective potential $V_{\rm{eff}}$ in \eqref{eq:effective_potential}.
 (See Fig.~\ref{fig:effective_potential}.)
-According to Eq.~\eqref{eq:vector_mode_eom}, the effective potential is given by:

-The first term on the right hand side is the gravitational potential, and the second term represents the contribution from the background scalar to the potential.
+The first term on the right hand side in \eqref{eq:effective_potential} is the gravitational potential, and the second term represents the contribution from the background scalar to the potential.
 Each term corresponds to the left side potential hill and the right side potential hill, respectively, in Fig.~\ref{fig:effective_potential}.
 When $\omega^2>V_{\rm{eff}}(r_*;l,\epsilon)$ is satisfied for any $r_*$, an electromagnetic field falls into the black hole, so the ring images of these $l$-components do not emerge in the image.
 When $\omega^2 \leq V_{\rm{eff}}(r_*;l,\epsilon)$ is satisfied at the maximum of the potential, null rays emitted from the AdS boundary do not fall into the black hole.
 Particularly when $\omega^2 = V_{\rm{eff}}(r_*;l,\epsilon)$, null rays propagate in a circular motion at the top of the potential, which we call an effective photon sphere.
 As discussed in \cite{Hashimoto:2018okj,Hashimoto:2019jmw} the contribution of the null rays winding around the vicinity of the effective photon sphere is much larger than that with a smaller winding number.
 Hence, we can roughly expect to see the ring image corresponding to $l$ mode, which satisfies $\omega^2 = V_{\rm{eff}}(r_*;l,\epsilon)$ at the top of the potential.

 During $0 < \epsilon \lesssim 35$, the gravitational potential is higher than the background scalar potential.
 The gravitational potential is lifted by the background scalar field as we raise $\epsilon$.
 Then, $\omega^2$ grazes the top of the effective potential even for small $l$.
 As we saw in Section~\ref{sec:Review}, a small $l$ wave emerges as a small ring.
 Therefore, the photon ring shrinks gradually as we raise the amplitude of a background scalar field in $0 < \epsilon \lesssim 35$.